Elastic Graphs: Reduced and taut maps

 \begin{proof} $S_i \setminus S_j$ is a $v_i$-cut and $S_j \setminus S_i$ is a $v_j$-cut.
 By minimality, their weights are at least as large as $\mincut_i(w)$ and $\mincut_j(w)$, respectively.
 Applying Lemma~\ref{lem:submodular} to $S_i$ and $\overline{S_j}$ gives the other inequalities. \end{proof}

-\begin{definition} If $W$ is a $k$-marked weighted graph, we say that an edge of~$W$ is \emph{slack} if it has non-zero weight and is not contained in any minimal vertex cut. $W$ is \emph{minimal} if it has no slack edges. \end{definition}
+\begin{definition} If $W$ is a $k$-marked weighted graph, we say that an edge of~$W$ is \emph{slack} if it has non-zero weight and is not contained in any minimal vertex cut. \end{definition}

 See Figure~\ref{fig:mincut} for the next two lemmas.